Jim’s Birdacious® Bark Butter® has been improved with added calcium!

 (Ground Bird Bath Holder & Drip-or-Mist sold separately.)

-Bark Butter®, suet, mealworms, sunflower chips, nectar
+They will eat Bark Butter®, suet, mealworms, sunflower chips, and nectar.

 Maps provided by Birds of North America Online.